Disappearance of William Tyrrell: Disappearance

 On 11 September 2014, three-year-old William Tyrrell, his foster parents and his five-year-old sister travelled four hours from Sydney to visit his foster grandmother in Kendall.
 His grandmother's house on Benaroon Drive is directly across a bush road from the Kendall State Forest, about 35 km south of Port Macquarie.

 Between 10:00 and 10:25 am on 12 September, Tyrrell and his sister were playing hide-and-seek in the front and back yard, while his foster mother and foster grandmother were sitting outside watching them.
 Tyrell's foster mother went inside to make a cup of tea; she became worried after she had not heard him for five minutes and began searching the yard and house.
 Shortly after, Tyrrell's foster father returned after going to Lakewood on business and began searching the street, knocking on neighbours' doors.

 At 10:57, Tyrrell's foster mother phoned 000 emergency services to report him missing.
 The New South Wales Police Force arrived at 11:06.
 His foster mother's last memory was that Tyrrell was imitating a tiger's roar while running towards the side of the home, and then there was silence and he had disappeared.
-His foster mother looked for him but without success.
+She had looked for him but without success.